ArcDevs/searchflox/README.md

 ## Installation

-You can install SearchFlow using pip:
+You can install SearchFlox using pip:

 ```bash
 pip install searchflow